 To develop the Council Plan, we looked to what the community said in the Vision.
 We developed our six Strategic Objectives around the Vision Themes and Future Priorities so that our work over the next four years responds and is anchored to the voices of our community.
-The below image shows the six Strategic Objectives and the Vision Themes it responds to.
-Each Vision Theme has its own Priorities for a future Yarra, and these are shown in Appendix 3.

-Figure 3 How the Council Plan Strategic Objectives respond to the Community Vision Themes
+The following figure shows how the Council Plan's Strategic Objectives respond to the Community Vision Themes.

-Figure 4 How the Community Vision Themes inform the Strategic Objectives
+Figure 6: How the Community Vision Themes informed the Council Plan Strategic Objectives